rynstwrt/mp3art/README.md

 # mp3art
-A python module terminal command to add/remove art to MP3 files.
+A python module terminal command to add or remove art to MP3 files.